Gage-Giovanni/asl_alphabet_detection/README.md

-# asl_alphabet_detection
+# ASL Alphabet Detection

 Gage Giovanni
 Final Project for CPSC 491
 CSU Fullerton
 Professor Lidia Morrison

+# .exe download location and instructions
-This repository contains all source code and files used to build the ASL Alphabet Detector To run this program more easily, download the deployed project with .exe from the link below
+This repository contains all source code and files used to build the ASL Alphabet Detector
+To run this program more easily, download the deployed project with .exe from the link below

 https://drive.google.com/file/d/1_kx8-ozKwrqrlTd-62Q2bJ_LykSuqT6d/view?usp=share_link

 After downloading, run asl_alphabet_detector.exe to launch the program

+# Python environment instructions
 Dependencies and setup:

 - Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019